MatinShahin/FIFA-World-Cup-2026/README.md

 ## Overview

 **GROUNDTRUTH** is a self-contained football prediction engine for the 2026 World Cup.
-It runs entirely in the browser from a single HTML file — no install, no account, no server, no tracking.
+It runs entirely in the browser from a single HTML file, no install, no account, no server, no tracking.
 Open it and it works.

 It is built on the same statistical foundation used by professional and